 You should plan on purifying your water in almost all locales.
 You can buy water purification tablets but they can also disrupt the natural bacteria in your digestive system.
 You can also now get mini-UV sterlizers called SteriPens http://www.steripen.com

-I've used them camping and trekking in Southeast Asia, the Pacific Islands and the mainland USA and am happy with them. almost 8 years ago
+I've used them camping and trekking in Southeast Asia, the Pacific Islands and the mainland USA and am happy with them. about 9 years ago

 I always take puritabs, but have never used them.
 I get the lodge to boil water each evening for me which they put into my Sigg bottle - it acts as a hot water bottle in my sleeping bag as well, then is cool enough to drink the next day.